1AnthonyGreene/Web-Design/README.md

 ### 4. Custom Video
 - A custom video, created by myself, is featured on the website's homepage.
 - The video highlights the bakery's ambiance and offerings, enhancing the user experience.
+- Demostrates my ability to insert and format a video

 ## Technologies Used
 - HTML